apache/spark/docs/apache-airflow/concepts/overview.rst

 Workloads
 ---------

-A DAG runs though a series of :doc:`tasks`, and there are three common types of task you will see:
+A DAG runs through a series of :doc:`tasks`, and there are three common types of task you will see:

 * :doc:`operators`, predefined tasks that you can string together quickly to build most parts of your DAGs.